yulrizka/yulrizka.github.com/content/en/stubbing-time-dot-now-in-golang.md

 }
 ```

-This has disadvantage that for each different time to test we must create a separate struct
+Advantages:

+- Control the method that is used necessary
+- Easily switch to different implementation

+Disadvantages:

+- Caller need to pass instance

 ##  Package level time generator